qiuwch/tenon/README.md

 # README
 This project warps blender python api for synthetic images rendering.
+It provides basic functionality to manipulate a blender scene.